What are ISEE Essay Prompts?

 The ISEE, Independent School Entrance Examination, is an entrance test conducted by the ERB (Education Records Bureau).
 It is used by numerous independent and magnet schools across the USA.
-You can visit the official website of the ISEE test to gather more information pertaining to this test (www.erblearn.org).
+You can visit the official website to gather more information pertaining to this test (www.erblearn.org).

-There are three levels of this test: Upper level, Middle level and Lower level; and five sections for each level of the test.
-One of these five sections is the essay section, which requires the students to provide responses for the given essay prompts.
-This article discusses in detail about the ISEE essay prompts and the section as a whole.
+One of the five sections in this test is the essay section, which requires the students to provide responses for the given essay prompts.
+This article discusses in detail about the essay prompts and the section as a whole.

 The Essay Section

-In the ISEE tests for all the three levels, the students must make an outline and write an essay in order to demonstrate a sample of his or her writing skills to those schools to which the student is applying.
+In the ISEE for all the three levels, the students must make an outline and write an essay in order to demonstrate a sample of their writing skills to those schools to which they are applying.
 The topic that is given is random and the time given to the students is 30 minutes.
 There is no scoring procedure for the essay.
 It is photocopied and then directly sent to the schools to which the student is applying.

 The test can be given in both paper-based and computer-based formats.
-In case of a paper-based format, you need to write the responses to ISEE essay prompts by hand.
+In case of a paper-based format, you need to write the responses to the prompt by hand.
 However, in case of a computer-based format, you need to type the essay responses.